Quick Setup with Profiles

 - GitLab OAuth authentication

-- GitLab catalog provider
+- GitLab catalog provider for group/repo discovery

 - GitLab integration